 Columbus was born in Genoa in the northwestern region of Liguria in Italy.
 So when you get home from the parade this afternoon, celebrate Columbus Day with a few authentic Genovese dishes that are easy to do.

 Vongole al Forno (Baked Clams)

 Combine the garlic, bread crumbs, cheese, parsley and olive oil.
-Season with salt and pepper.
+Season with salt and pepper to taste.

-In a small bowl, combine clams with lemon juice.
-Divide clams one to each half shell and top each half shell with some breadcrumb mixture.
+In a small bowl, combine the shucked clams with lemon juice.
+Divide the clams one to each reserved half shell and top each clam with some breadcrumb mixture.

 Drizzle melted butter over each clamshell and broil until the top is golden brown, about 2-3 minutes.
 Garnish with lemon.

 Trenette with Basil Pesto